Diesel Vs. Gasoline Generators

 The Right Generator Type: It’s Your Choice

 Buying the right portable diesel generator or gasoline generator is easy once you have decided if it will be used for extended or short periods of time, the number of appliances that it needs to power and of course, your budget.
-If you have any questions, contact a licensed electrician for guidance as well as expert installation.
+Contact a licensed electrician for guidance as well as expert installation.